Will we know if there are positive cases on the island?

 The Vinalhaven Public Health Team monitors Maine case counts daily.
 The Maine CDC website provides case counts by zip code, county, and a variety of other metrics.
 Positive case counts are attributed to the county and zip code of the patient’s PRIMARY residency.
 This means that people on the island who test positive but whose primary residence is elsewhere, will not affect the Vinalhaven case count.

 The reality is that having positive cases on the island should not change what we do on a daily basis.
-The recommendation of Maine CDC is to “act as though the virus is here” so following our Community Guidelines at all times is essential to keep yourself, your family and the community safe.
+The recommendation of Maine CDC is to “act as though the virus is here” so following CDC Guidelines at all times is essential to keep yourself, your family and the community safe.